What is LEPA?

 Old root channels left untilled also help water move down below for deeper infiltration.
 Conventional tillage dries out the soil, but strip-till and no-till farmers retain an additional 2 to 4 inches (5 to 10 cm) of soil moisture depending on the season.

 There are two types of bubble applicators commonly used: Bubbler Pad Assemblies and a Shroud with a bubble insert.

 The LDN UP3 Bubbler Pad gently deposits water onto the soil surface in a bubbling stream.
 This aerated cascading stream resists the effects of wind and evaporation.

-The LDN Shroud is used in conjunction with deflector pads containing an insert.
-Growers can choose either the beige bubble pad insert or the red CM1 pad insert opposite a variety of deflectors based on their soil type and crop.
+The LDN Shroud is used in conjunction with a bubble insert.
+Farmers can choose either a beige bubble pad insert or another LEPA insert producing a different pattern opposite a variety of deflectors based on their soil type and crop.
 The Shroud deflects the water from the bubbler insert down in a gentle dome-shaped pattern providing complete coverage of the field.
-Due to its less concentrated distribution pattern, the LDN Shroud can be used on fields without furrows and is often used for germination as well as irrigation.
+Due to its less concentrated distribution pattern, the Shroud can be used on fields without furrows and is often used for germination as well as irrigation.